GSculerlor/patchouli/posts/2021-06-12-flow-and-beyond.md

 Currently, we have suspended functions for every UseCase we have.
 This is good for a one-shot operation like fetching user detail, getting the inquiry response, etc. But of course, our app UseCase is not always a one-shot operation.
 Let’s take a look again at home.
 We have several actions going on at home, getting user detail, fetching the home section, getting user balance, getting recent transactions, etc. If you take a look, getting user balance and recent transactions are actually a perfect fit for an observable operation since they should be updated over time to make sure the displayed result on the screen is representing the actual balance and recent transactions that users have.

 To support it we need to change our UseCase to support emitting stream of data instead of one single operation.
 We have two options here, using flow or channel.
-Looking at how [Google’s adssched|https://github.com/google/iosched/tree/adssched]implementation, they prefer flow over channel for some reasons:
+Looking at how [Google’s adssched](https://github.com/google/iosched/tree/adssched) implementation, they prefer flow over channel for some reasons:

 * Prefer exposing flow since it gives you more flexibility, more explicit contracts, and operators thanchannel
 * flow automatically close the stream of data due to the nature of the terminal operators which trigger the execution of the stream of data and complete successfully or exceptionally depending on all the flow operations in the producer side.
 On the other hand, the producer might not clean up heavy resources if the Channel is not closed properly which possibly can leaks resources.